lista-dao/lista-token/README.md

 Open coverage report in browser: `coverage/index.html`

-## How to deploy on Sepolia
+## How to deploy on bsc

-1. Add `SEPOLIA_DEPLOYER_KEY` to `.env` file and make sure other environment variables are valid
+1. Run `npx hardhat deploy:ListaToken --network bsc <ownerAddress>`, which will deploy Lista contracts on bsc the owner address is the address that will receive the total supply of tokens
-2. Run `npx hardhat run scripts/deploy.ts --network sepolia`, which will deploy and verify Lista contracts on Sepolia
+2. Run `npx hardhat verify --network bsc <contractAddress> <ownerAddress>`, which will deploy Lista contracts on bsc